Giving Up Real Life To Travel The World

 I had numerous jobs in New Zealand.
 I’ve worked as a hairdresser, retail store manager, a groom for an Olympic horse rider, a promo girl; I’ve worked on sheep stations, and for two years I was a travel agent.
 After brief love affairs with each of these jobs, I decided I needed a career, and I completed a Bachelor of Communications in Journalism Studies.
 Since graduating, I have worked for magazines, newspapers and online publications.
 I founded New Zealand’s first online equestrian magazine however I had to part with that beautiful creation in order to fulfill my dream of travelling the world.

-Why I Am Choosing To Travel Solo
+Why I Choose to Travel Solo

 Travelling the world by myself was a tough decision to make.
-I had always thought I would meet a guy and we would travel the world together, but that never happened.
+I had always thought I would meet a guy and we would travel together, but that never happened.
 It was my very first solo trip that made me fall in love with solo travel.

 I honestly believe that everyone should travel solo at least once in their lifetime- even if it’s just for one week.
-Travelling solo forces you to listen to that voice a lot of us are guilty of blocking out- your intuitive voice.
+Travelling solo forces you to listen to that voice a lot of us are guilty of blocking out- your intuition.
 Travelling solo is like you are dating yourself- at first it’s scary, you get butterflies, and at the same time it’s exciting.
 Then all your insecurities come out, you screw up, you get angry with yourself, but through this you learn how to make yourself happy.

 I am really not a fan of cliches so I won’t babble on about how travelling makes you discover yourself, or how it’s a metaphorical journey as well as a literal one- everyone knows this.
 But learning how to make yourself happy is kind of important, seeing as you can’t, you know, break up with yourself.